 - 8 packets of dried soup + dried pasta sauce (tomato soup also works)

-- Small amounts of cheese and salami to flavor pasta
+- Small amounts of cheese or salami to flavor pasta (or herbs and dried veggies, if you can find them, if you’re plant-based)

 You can buy all of the food you’ll need in the shops in Puerto Natales.
 I urge you to shop at the small, independent grocers and split your shopping between a few stores.
 There’s even a dedicated fruit and nut shop with dried mango and melon!